 Casio joined the UN Global Compact in 2010.
 The company upholds the ten principles of the Global Compact, which concern human rights, labour, the environment and anti-corruption, and it has also fully adopted the corporate commitments.

 Casio has been working to enhance its CSR programs to meet the requirements of the international community.
 The company draws on the ISO 26000 guidance standard on social responsibility in implementing CSR, and uses Global Reporting Initiative (GRI) Guidelines to select subjects for disclosure.
+The company is currently working to comply with the latest G4 version of the guidelines.

 Casio products are made through cooperation not just within the Casio Group, but with many other parts and consignment manufacturers.
 Through global distribution, over 100 million Casio products are sold each year in 140 countries around the word.